-This micro skills course will explore the role of the biopsychosocial model as a basis for treating people whose psychological and sociological wellbeing has been affected by pain.
+This micro skills course from the College of Paramedics will explore the role of the biopsychosocial model as a basis for treating people whose psychological and sociological wellbeing has been affected by pain.
 Later, it will identify the psychological and sociological issues that commonly arise as a result of pain and explore the benefits of a patient-centred approach in treating patients in pain.

 A 30 minute eLearning course containing interactive content and activities.

 Each participant receives a certificate upon course completion.